rmjarvis/TreeCorr/docs/binning3pt.rst

 --------

 This binning option uses a Side-Side-Side (SSS) characterization of the triangle.
-Thre three side lengths of the triangle are measured (using whatever `Metric <Metrics>` is being used).
+The three side lengths of the triangle are measured (using whatever `Metric <Metrics>` is being used).
 Then we sort their lengths so that :math:`d_1 \ge d_2 \ge d_3`.

 If we just binned directly in these three side lengths, then the range of valid